 Solving the sustainable tech paradox for a green energy supplier

 As a technology consultancy, Thoughtworks is aware our work can create a carbon footprint.
 That’s why we also work on ways to improve this – not just for our clients, but for the whole industry.
-Through a collaboration with major public cloud providers, we developed an open source Cloud Carbon Footprint tool.
+Through a collaboration with major public cloud providers, we developed an open-source Cloud Carbon Footprint tool.

 Green energy provider Holaluz recently used this tool to understand the environmental impact of its current cloud infrastructure.
-Holaluz wanted to minimize the emissions generated from their cloud compute to ensure its operations aligned with its core values and purpose.
+Holaluz wanted to minimize the emissions generated from its cloud compute to ensure its operations aligned with its core values and purpose.
 The tool identified ways to reduce annual costs by 3% – while also cutting CO2 emissions and energy consumption.

 By using this tool to benchmark the impact of cloud and compute services, organizations can also find opportunities to relocate workloads to regions with a higher mix of renewable energies, or switch to more energy efficient compute options.

-Are there opportunities to reduce emissions from your cloud infrastructure?
+How can you measure and reduce emissions from your cloud infrastructure?

 An effectively executed sustainability strategy can help you mitigate the risks of operating in an uncertain future.
 This is fundamental to building supply chain and operational resilience – and in turn, can create strategic business value and competitive advantage.